cover-me/tcp-visa-server/README.md

-# tcp-visa-server
+# What is it?

+This is a LabVIEW prototype of a Virtual Instrument Software Architecture (VISA) program based on the TCP/IP protocol.
+It behaviors as a virtual instrument which can be reached by VISA write/read functions.

+# What is it used for?

+ **Short answer**

-This is a prototype working as a wrapper program for instruments that don't support VISA write/read functions.
+It can be used as a wrapper program for instruments which do not support VISA write/read functions.

+**Long answer**

-Using VISA functions makes a data acquisition program that deals with multiple instruments (lockin, multimeter, ...) simpler.
-However, not every datapoint can be fetched by these functions.
-Sometimes people have to work with .dll.
-Sometimes people want to read/set values on the interface of a third-party program (yes...).
-In order not to rewrite the data acquisition program, a tcp visa server is needed.
-The data acquisition program asks the tcp visa server for data or settings, and the tcp visa server take care of the rest.
+Using VISA write/read functions makes a data acquisition program, which takes data from and sets parameters in multiple instruments (lockin, multimeter, ...), simpler.
+Unfortunately, not all instruments follow this paradigm.
+Sometimes one has to work with DLL drivers.
+Sometimes one wants to read/set values on the GUI of a very specific third-party program.
+A VISA wrapping server could help without rewriting the elegant data-acquisition program.
+The data-acquisition program asks the tcp-visa server for readings and settings, and the latter takes care of the rest.

+# Further reading

+## A TCP-VISA sever for LabVIEW executables

-If you want to use the tcp-visa-server as a wrapper to get/set readings/values on LabVIEW executables or VIs, you may want to use some sort of path-like string to referece LabVIEW controls like [this](https://github.com/cover-me/FP-monitor).
+If you plan to use the TCP-VISA server as a wrapper for getting (setting) readings (values) on LabVIEW executables or VIs provided by an instrument manufacturer, you may want to check this [example](https://github.com/cover-me/FP-monitor) out.

-# Note on the terminator
+## A note on the terminator
-Unlike GPIB, which usually uses an physical line called EOL to terminate the communication, Eithernet use termination characters for termination.
-As shown in the snapshot below, we set the termination character to "CRLF", which means "\r\n".
-Note that INI files do not support strings like "\r\n". we have to use "\0D\0A" instead.
+Unlike GPIB which uses a real termination line (called EOL) for terminating communication, Eithernet uses termination characters which is a software implementation.
+As shown in the programming diagram below, we use the termination character "CRLF" in the server, which means "\r\n".

-To work with instrDAQ, we can add the termination charactor ("\0D\0A") directly after read and output commands (RdCmd, OutCmd), or use the `AdvPara` (see https://github.com/cover-me/instrDAQ#add-a-model-that-echosrequire-a-terminatorbaud-rate-not-9600)
+To work together with instrDAQ, we can either add the termination character ("\0D\0A") directly after reading and outputting commands (`RdCmd`, `OutCmd`, note that the INI file does not support strings in the form of "\r\n"), or use the `AdvPara` parameter (see https://github.com/cover-me/instrDAQ#add-a-model-that-echosrequire-a-terminatorbaud-rate-not-9600).
+Below is an example,

 ```ini
 ; This is the comment line, ppms is a virtual instrument emulated by tcp VISA server